-In October 2016, we entered into a Sales Agreement with Cowen under which we may offer and sell our common stock, having aggregate gross sale proceeds of up to \$100.0 million, from time to time through an at-the-market equity offering program.
-In November 2016, December 2016 and January 2017, we sold 2,164,814 shares of common stock at a weighted average price of \$28.10 per share.
-We received total gross proceeds from the ATM Offering Program of \$60.8 million.
+In October 2016, we entered into a Sales Agreement with Cowen and Company, LLC under which we may offer and sell our common stock, having aggregate gross sale proceeds of up to \$100.0 million, from time to time through an at-the-market equity offering program (the "ATM Offering Program").
+In January and December 2017, we sold 925,999 shares of common stock at a weighted average price of \$12.42 per share under the ATM Offering Program for aggregate net proceeds of \$11.1 million.
+As of December 31, 2017, we had \$32.0 million remaining under the ATM Offering Program.
+In January 2018, the Company issued and sold 183,316 shares of common stock at a weighted average price of \$9.38 per share through its ATM Offering Program and received total net proceeds of \$1.7 million.